zsparal/api-documentation/source/payments/migrating-v1-to-v2.rst

 * Fully supports :doc:`multicurrency </payments/multicurrency>`.
 You can create payments, subscriptions, and refunds in non-``EUR`` currencies.
 Your account will still be settled in ``EUR``, so new fields have been added in the API to reflect the settlement amount for various resources.
+* Possible to update details of payments via the new :doc:`Update Payment </reference/v2/payments-api/update-payment>` endpoint.
 * Improved support for accessing large sets of objects, now uses :doc:`cursor-based pagination </guides/pagination>` instead of pagination based on counts and offsets.
 * Settlement details are now available for refunds and chargebacks as well.